officialayushyadav15/lwc-quiz-app/README.md

 * Random selection of questions on every load
 * Submit button enabled only when all questions are answered
 * Score shown only after submission
-* Reset button clears answers and reloads new questions
+* Reset button clears answers and reloads new questions.
 * Uses SLDS for clean UI

 ---